Queer, Trans, and Sexuality Studies

 Program Co-Chairs:

-Ren-Yo Hwang, Assistant Professor of Gender Studies and Critical Social Thought, Mount Holyoke College
+Ren-Yo Hwang, Assistant Professor of Gender Studies and Critical Race and Political Economy, Mount Holyoke College

 Jina Kim, Assistant Professor of English Language & Literature and of the Study of Women & Gender, Smith College